pilgrimtabby/orwell/README.md

 # Installation

-Download the source code and move `orwell` somewhere safe, like `/usr/local/bin`.
-You may need to run `chmod +x orwell` to make the program executable.
+Download the source code and move `orwell.sh` somewhere safe, like `/usr/local/bin`.
+You may need to run `chmod +x orwell.sh` to make the program executable.

 # Warning